Last updated on February 26, 2026

 You’ll naturally be able to support a ninjutsu theme since the whole idea with Etrata is to connect with your creature three times.
 Etrata is kind of a side quest in this case.
 You don’t need a lot to support it since it’s already unblockable and Dimir doesn’t have extra combat steps built in like Gruul ().
 Just throw in Fallen Shinobi and some cheap unblockable creatures and call it a day.

-In the #19 spot is Mirko Vosk, Mind Drinker.
-This is the first (but not the last) mill commander to appear on today’s rankings.
-Mirko Vosk is a 2/4 flying vampire that mills the top of your opponent’s library until they mill four lands whenever it deals combat damage to them.
+Mirko Vosk, Mind Drinker is the first (but not the last) mill commander to appear on today’s rankings.
+Mirko Vosk is a 2/4 flying vampire that mills the top of your opponent's library until they mill four lands whenever it deals combat damage to them.

 This commander helps mill decks win because it consistently mills for six to eight cards per combat.
 That can start to add up but is kind of ironic when you realize you’ll win from commander damage before milling alone.
 In a multiplayer pod you’re going to have to mill over 200 cards on average which makes this is a welcome ability to have.

-In the #18 spot is Kels, Fight Fixer, a 4/3 azra warlock with menace that gives you the ability to sacrifice creatures and draw cards whenever you do.
+Kels, Fight Fixer is a 4/3 azra warlock with menace that gives you the ability to sacrifice creatures and draw cards whenever you do.
 This is a classic aristocrats commander, and you love to see that in black.

 Blue isn’t anything close to the color of sacrifice but its proactive removal and card advantage helps support black and its quest to kill its own creatures.
 But there are some synergistic cards that help feed the machine.